 Pan American Energy Partners with RESPEC Consulting Inc. To Advance Well Re-Entry at its Green Energy Lithium Project, Utah, USA

-/EIN News/ -- CALGARY, Alberta, Sept.
-26, 2022 (GLOBE NEWSWIRE) -- Pan American Energy Corp. (the “Company” or “Pan American”) (CSE: PNRG) (OTC PINK: PAANF) is pleased to announce the Company has executed a Master Services Agreement (the “Agreement”) with RESPEC Consulting Inc. (“RESPEC”), a leader in geoscience, engineering, data, and integrated technology solutions for industry.
+CALGARY, Alberta, Sept.
+26, 2022 (GLOBE NEWSWIRE) -- Pan American Energy Corp. (the "Company" or "Pan American") PNRG PAANF is pleased to announce the Company has executed a Master Services Agreement (the "Agreement") with RESPEC Consulting Inc. ("RESPEC"), a leader in geoscience, engineering, data, and integrated technology solutions for industry.

 "We are pleased to be moving ahead with RESPEC as our strategic partner for the Green Energy Lithium Project (the "Project")" comments Jason Latkowcer, Chief Executive Officer.
 "We believe RESPEC's multi-disciplinary team of geologists, geophysicists and engineers, and their direct experience in the Paradox Basin, will be of tremendous assistance in our planned execution of a successful, safe, and timely well re-entry.
 This is the first stage in our exploration efforts as we strive towards our goal of establishing a mineral resource estimate at the Project."